srinivasa8/discover-services/README.md

       ```

 5. Using the terminal or within your IDE, execute mvn clean install to build the project and ensure the build completes successfully without any errors.
-6. Locate the main class (annotated with @SpringBootApplication) and Right-click on the main class and select "Run" to start the application.
+6. Locate the main class (annotated with @SpringBootApplication) and right-click on the main class and select "Run" to start the application.
 7. Check the console output for application logs and startup messages and application should start and display a message indicating that the server has started.
       If the application started successfully, you will see the below messages
        ```bash